-M7100 and T7100 sets
+M7100 and T7100 telephones

-Because these sets do not have line buttons, they work differently from other Norstar telephones.
+These telephones do not have line buttons, therefore, they work differently from other Norstar telephones.

-- Where other telephones can require that you select a line button to answer a call, on the these sets you simply pick up the receiver. - Where other telephones require you to select a line button to take a call off hold, you press on the these sets.

-Also on these sets, you can answer a second call by pressing .
+- Where other telephones can require that you select a line button to answer a call, on the these telephones you simply pick up the receiver. - Where other telephones require you to select a line button to take a call off hold, you press on the these telephones. - Also on these telephones, you can answer a second call by pressing .
 Your active call is put on hold and you are connected to the waiting call.
 You can have no more than two calls at a time.

-There is no Handsfree button on these sets.
-When applicable, special instructions for the sets are included with each feature description.
+There is no handsfree button on these telephones.
+When applicable, special instructions are included with each feature description.